Breadcrumb

 Directors

-Dr. Jeff Kane: I am a Professor of Fire Ecology and Fuels Management at Cal Poly Humboldt Department of Forestry, Fire, and Rangeland Management.
+Dr. Jeff Kane: I am a Professor of Fire Science at Cal Poly Humboldt Department of Forestry, Fire, and Rangeland Management.
 I am generally interested in a broad array of topics related to the ecology and management of fire-prone ecosystems.
 The purpose of my research is to better understand the impacts of fire and other distrubances on wildlands and to provide information that will improve the management, restoration, and conservation of these ecosytems.
 Additionally, I use my research to actively involve undergraduate students both inside and outside of the classroom.
 I use a combination of field and laboratory techniques for my research including standard forest and fire measurements, dendroecological (tree rings) approaches, and laboratory burns.

-Dr. David Greene: I am presently chair of the Department of Forestry, Fire, and Rangeland Management.
+Dr. David Greene: I am a Professor in the Department of Forestry, Fire, and Rangeland Management.
 I have studied post-fire regeneration since 1981 when I worked in my first burn for the master's thesis at arctic treeline in the Northwest Territories of Canada.
 Since then I have studied fires all over Canada as well as, more recently, northern California.
 Specific research interests include any aspect of the reproductive process in trees, from pollination to germination.
 My standard approach to science is to first develop a model and then field test it, and this means I expect graduate students to be willing to engage with math, using physics-based models whenever possible.

 Graduate Students